Programming in Finance and Economics II

 - Move from barely solving problems with the computer to advanced and well-structured programming

-- Add new languages and software to the students' toolbox, including server-based software and Python
+- Add new languages and tools to the students' toolbox, including the LINUX toolstack

 - Introduce students to important concepts such as databases or the blockchain